1988 World Series: Aftermath

 This was the last World Series that Peter Ueberroth presided over as commissioner.
 Incidentally, Ueberroth rose to prominence for organizing the 1984 Summer Olympic Games in Los Angeles.

 The 1988 World Series was the first ever postseason series to have multiple walk-off home runs.
 This has since occurred in the 2004 NLCS, 2014 NLCS and 2019 ALCS; it has yet to happen in another World Series.

 This would also be the last World Series to feature each league regular season Most Valuable Player until 2012.

 Following this confrontation, both teams appeared on Family Feud with Ray Combs for a special sweeps week billed as a World Series Rematch.

+The fate of Gibson's home run walk-off ball itself is unknown.
+According to Gibson, a woman sent him a picture of the bruise on her leg where the ball hit her, although no one has yet come forward with the ball.
+In fiction, a court struggle over the ownership of the ball was the primary plot of the June 29, 2011, episode of TNT legal drama Franklin & Bash.

 1988 A's reliever Rick Honeycutt would later serve as the Dodgers pitching coach for 13 years (2006-2019).
 Honeycutt's 14 years as the Dodgers pitching coach (under four different managers) tied Ron Perranoski for the longest tenure in that role in the organization's history.
 A's star outfielder and Los Angeles native Mark McGwire was also a Dodgers' hitting coach from 2013-2015.

 The Dodgers would not make another World Series appearance until 2017, where they would lose in seven games against the Houston Astros, who won their first World Series title.
 The Dodgers would make another World Series appearance the following year in 2018, but lost to the Boston Red Sox in five games, marking the first time the Dodgers lost back-to-back World Series since 1977 and 1978, where they lost both World Series to the New York Yankees.
 They would not win another World Series until 2020.